datumorphism/datumorphism.github.io/content/cards/machine-learning/neural-networks/neural-networks-initialization.md

 ## Xavier Initialization

-The Xavier initialization is something in between the above two idea,
+The Xavier initialization is something in between the above two ideas,

 {{< m >}}
 \sigma_w^2 = \frac{2}{D + \hat D}.